107 Results | sort by:

 In the Classroom

-It is helpful to have a Flickr account to organize photos.
-Users must be able to find and upload/provide the URL of a specific photo.
-This tool is so simple with very little steps for creating.
+You can choose images from Flickr, Instagram, Dropbox, your files or provide a URL.
+This tool is so simple with very few steps for creating.
 Simply upload your photo, select from a few options, and then create.Check out the Big Huge Labs educator account.
-Easily pre-register students to avoid creating logins, view and download their creations, and view the site advertisement free.
+Easily pre-register students to avoid creating logins, view and download their creations; view the site advertisement free.
 You will find information about the Educator Account here.

 Options here are endless.
 Find out what students understand about a concept by creating a 6 word story.
 Students find a suitable picture and sum up the concept in 6 words.
-Students can use the Motivator tool reviewed here to create.
-Place their creation on a blog, wiki, or site and have students write about how their understandings of the concept have changed throughout the study of it.
+Students can use the Motivator tool, reviewed here, to create.
+Place their creation on a blog, wiki, or web site and have students write about how their understandings of the concept have changed throughout the study of it.
 Create Badges for field trips and other activities.
-Use the Trading Card Maker reviewed here to identify what a student understands about a concept.
+Use the Trading Card Maker, reviewed here, to identify what a student understands about a concept.
 Create trading cards of the many species that exist in the world or of places to visit, past leaders of nations, or states and other countries.
 Create vocabulary trading cards.
 Use social networking in the classroom?
 Create an Avatar to use on these spaces.
 Reading a book or viewing documentaries?
-Create Movie Posters to share information or to inform others about various times in History.
+Create Movie Posters to share information or to inform others about various times in history.
 Whatever you use this tool for, it is powerful for students to use a great image and word captions to display their knowledge.

 Edge Features: